doctorandrewbrown/community-appliances/TESTING.md

 - As an admin user I want a user-friendly interface for adding new products and editing products in the store.

 This user story was tested by manually adding new products to the store and editing existing products.
+The tests below were also confimed by inspecting the Django admin panel to see changes in the product model.

 | Tests |Video/Screenshot | Notes | Pass/Fail |
 | :--- |----| --- | --- |